 Odisha FC

-Odisha FC has decided to suspend operations until the league resumes, so they have not taken part in other competitions.
-As a result, their summer plans have been severely affected.
-The release of key stars who have contributed wholly to the club’s rise under Sergio Lobera has been the major talking point around the Kalinga Warriors.
-The most significant one was the fifth-most goalscorer in ISL and the club’s all-time top scorer, Diego Mauricio, announcing his departure after scoring 35 times in 75 appearances.
-Names that got associated with the league, like Roy Krishna and Mourtada Fall, also ended their long-term stay in ISL, playing for various clubs.
-The two Jerrys, Lalrinzuala and Mawihmingthanga, who have been associated with the club for seasons, have also sought new places to resume their career.
+The most significant one was the club’s all-time top scorer, Diego Mauricio, announcing his departure after scoring 35 times in 75 appearances.
+Names that got associated with the league, like Roy Krishna, Ahmed Jahouh and Mourtada Fall, also ended their long-term stay in ISL.
+The two Jerrys, Lalrinzuala and Mawihmingthanga, who have been associated with the club for season after season, have also sought new places to resume their career.
+Another big name that departed the league, but on loan, to a Malaysian side, Selangor, is Hugo Boumous, one of the elite number 10s in league history.
+Centre-back Narendar Gahlot also left the club after four years, as well as Raynier Fernandes, who joined FC Goa.

 Punjab FC